umd-lib/lib-util/README.txt

 ---------------------

-2. When connection.properties file is ready, put it in the directory lib-util/ref/
+2. When connection.properties file is ready, create a "ref" folder under lib-util/
+3. put connection.properties in  lib-util/ref/

-3. Setting up finished, now you can run the test.
+4. Setting up finished, now you can run the test.